preetzware/flowerslife/README.md

 [Back to top ⇧](#flowers-for-life)

 ## Credits
-- Love sandwiches project was extremely helpful for showing how to import the libraries, deploy the app, etc.
+- Love sandwiches project was extremely helpful for showing how to import the libraries, set up and connect API, deploy the app, etc.

+- My Cohort facilitator Amy Richardson to provide useful links like ASCII art and banner, Lucid chart, etc.

 - ChatGPT for providing the steps to add the ANSI Escape Sequences (color) to the texts in the app.
-- My Cohort facilitator Amy Richardson to provide useful links like ASCII art and banner, Lucid chart, etc.

 ## Acknowledgements